Skip to content

 Outcome

 The implementation of AI-powered filters led to an 84% increase in filter adoption rates and enhanced product discovery, contributing to higher conversion rates.
+Additionally, the internal teams adjusted collections directly from the backend without engineering dependences, improving speed and scalability.

 Continuing the utilization of CaaStle's AI and improving user experience, my colleague Connie Mach designed the AI-powered search function on The Ensemble.